oshashera/Academia-Vault-M2-/Cours/🎓 Landscape ecology/🟢 Biogeochemical cycles - upscaling ecological processes from plot to landscapes.md

 Beetle has more Cu or Na than plants for ex, and need its ratio

-=> it will shit the ratio of the ressources with the help of symbionts, or can use another strategy (more costly), to adapt its physiology (increasing its respiration to release more C for example).
+=> it will shift the ratio of the ressources with the help of symbionts, or can use another strategy (more costly), to adapt its physiology (increasing its respiration to release more C for example).

 - constraints on growth and reproduction
 ⬇